 - Many airlines and/or destination countries have implemented extra prevention measures to include screening for fever before a flight, wearing a mask (with strict masking requirements on long-haul flights), or requiring a negative COVID-19 viral diagnostic test result prior to departure (travelers should ensure results will be available in time to present at the airport).
 All travelers older than 2 years (regardless of vaccination status) arriving in the US from any country (that is not a US territory or possession) must have a negative result from a test taken within 3 calendar days of departure; certain self-administered COVID-19 tests can now satisfy the entry requirement (see Testing).

 COVID-19, an acute disease that causes respiratory illness (mainly pneumonia), was first detected in China in December 2019 and has since spread to all countries worldwide.
 The causative coronavirus (SARS-CoV-2) is closely related to the severe acute respiratory syndrome coronavirus (SARS-CoV) that caused SARS in 2002-03.
 Several genetic variants (most of which do not increase transmissibility or cause more severe disease) are circulating in more than 130 countries (including the US).
-Community transmission is presumed to be occurring in all countries, and more than 134 million cases (including > 2.9 million deaths) were reported as of early April 2021.
+Community transmission is presumed to be occurring in all countries, and more than 157 million cases (including more than 3.3 million deaths) were reported as of mid-May 2021.
 The global outbreak has increased (with occasional fluctuations) since mid-February 2021, following a record peak in mid-January.
-Many countries (especially in Europe and Latin America) with previously controlled outbreaks are currently reporting increasing case numbers but also decreasing hospitalization rates; the outbreak is likely to cause significant risk and disruption for many more months.
+Many countries (especially in Asia, Latin America, and Europe) with previously controlled outbreaks are currently reporting increasing case numbers but also decreasing hospitalization rates; the outbreak is likely to cause significant risk and disruption for many more months.
 Publicly reported case numbers and deaths should be regarded as rough estimates because reporting criteria vary widely by country and often do not include cases that were never tested.
 WHO has declared the outbreak to be a global pandemic, the worst possible scenario.

-Significant risk exists worldwide, at present especially in Europe, Asia, and Latin America (mainly Brazil), followed North America, the Middle East, and Africa.
+Significant risk exists worldwide, at present especially in Asia (mainly India), Latin America (mainly Brazil), and Europe, followed North America, the Middle East, and Africa.
 The outbreak in China appears controlled and almost over; future waves of transmission are possible.

 Risk exists for travelers going to all countries but may be increased in the following cases: